vchokshi/vchokshi/README.md

 PROFESSIONAL SUMMARY

-Introverted extrovert, computer scientist, academic expert enjoys nature of global business business economy.
-Excel at consulting through influence, aspire to solve complex business problems with innovative solutions.
+I lead teams in designing, building, operating and selling modern secure computing systems.
+I am a career journeyman, I excel in matrix environments at all stages of the application lifecycle.
+I consult on complex technology problems at the intersection of business  through analytical thinking and influence.
-Expert in cybersecurity, software development life cycles, and relentless business process automation.
+I am an expert in cybersecurity, software development life cycles, and relentless business process automation.
-Various engagements in public/private sector, enterprise, service provider, healthcare, FI and Utilities.
+I have been part of engagements in public/private sector, enterprise, service provider, healthcare, FI and Utilities.

 OBJECTIVE

+The $600B cyber security market will swell to $2T by 2030 based on challenges associated with unrestricted warfare.
+My ideal role continues to be at the global intersection of business and technology.
+My ideal role is in management, where I can be a player/coach defending modern critical systems and applications.
-Continue as a cybersecurity expert, increased emphasis on cloud native DevOps and business process optimization.
+As a cybersecurity expert, I want to increase emphasis on cloud native DevOps and business process optimization.
-Ideal role would be global cybersecurity practice director responsible for revenue of mid-size consulting firms.
-As an expert, I believe the $600B cyber security market has the opportunity to swell to over $2T by the end of 2030 For sellers, I can show you the research and help you seize this market and influence other market dynamics.
+For sellers, I can demonstrate the research and help seize this market and influence other market dynamics.
-For buyers I can help you understand where to make calculated investments based on at-risk assets and valuations.
+For buyers, I can help explain where to make calculated investments based on at-risk assets and valuations.

 WORK EXPERIENCE